- Why are depositional environments important?

 The oceans receive most of the clastic sediments that erode from the continents.
 On the edges of the continental shelves, where the submarine slope tilts down into much deeper water, accumulations of mud and sand deposited by rivers build up.
 Eventually so much sediment builds up on the edge of the steepening slope that it is likely to give way into an underwater landslide.
 The submarine landslide will flow down the slope into deeper water, mixing with seawater as it goes to form what is called a turbidity current.
 As the sediments gradually settle out of the turbidity current onto the deeper ocean floor, the coarser-grained sediments (those sediment grains with larger diameters) will settle to the bottom first, followed gradually by finer and finer sediments.
 This creates a graded sequence of sediments-it grades upward from a bed of sand through a layer of silt to a top layer of fine mud.
 This graded deposit becomes a rock known as a turbidite.
 Over the years one turbidite is likely to be deposited on top of another, over and over again thousands of times.
 This creates repeated beds of coarse sand to fine mud, which may total thousands of feet thick.
 If parts of the ocean floor end up becoming part of a continent, turbidites are likely to be a major component the accreted terrane.

 Limestone, rock made of the calcium carbonate mineral known as calcite, can form in a variety of depositional environments, from hot spring deposits in lakes to coral reefs in the tropical oceans.
-Most limestone originates in shallow waters of tropical oceans, and may carry fossils of plants and animals that lived in those environments.
+Most limestone originates in shallow waters of tropical oceans, and may carry fossils of plants and animals that lived in those marine environments.
 However, limestones made of buried coral reefs are not as common as limestones made simply from lime mud.
 Lime mud originates from disintegrated organisms that have hard parts made of calcium carbonate.
-As a result, limestone is commonly massive, fine-grained, and fossil-poor.
+As a result, limestone is commonly massive (lacks obvious beds), fine-grained, and lacks obvious fossils.

 When devastating subduction zone earthquakes occur along a coast, extremely large water waves called tsunamis are generated.
 At the same time, sea level changes relative to land level along the local shore.
 The combination of a sudden drop in land level and a tsunami washing over coastal lowlands creates several distinctive markers in the sediment layers that remain.
-These include muddy coastal marsh deposits overlain by gravel or sand deposits that have indications of high-energy wave flow.
+These include muddy coastal marsh deposits overlain by gravel or sand deposits that have sedimentary structures indicating high-energy waves flowed inland along the coast.
 Where the coast is nearly flat rather than steep, these tsunami deposits can extend miles inland.
 Groves of cedar trees or other evergreen trees that grow adjacent to marshy areas, barely above sea level, may drop down and have their tree roots subjected to salty water.
 This will kill the trees, though they may stand in place for several hundred years as "ghost forests," silent testimonials to great earthquakes of the recent past.